The Outsider MCQs

 A. His father had always spoken against the death penalty.

-B. His father had been sick at the thought of going to an execution but went anyway and threw up.
+B. His father had been sick at the thought of going to an execution.

 C. His father had been a criminal.